-- 3-4 coconut rolled dates.
+- 3 to 4 coconut rolled dates.
 These are the special ingredient.
 They can be found at Whole Foods in the bulk section or ordered online.
 I know they’re expensive, but trust me, they’re worth the investment!
 (Find more date recipes here!)

-- 1/3 c. milk (can replace with coconut milk or water)
+- 1/3 c. milk (you can replace this with coconut milk or water, if you prefer)

 - raw honey or stevia to taste

-- In a pan, soak your 2 cups of rolled oats in 4 cups of luke warm water with your vinegar/lemon and 1 TB of whole wheat flour for 24 hours.
+- In a pan, soak your 2 cups of rolled oats in 4 cups of luke warm water with your vinegar and lemon and 1 TB of whole wheat flour for a full 24 hours.
 By doing this step, you’re helping to break down the antinutrients like phytic acid in the oats.
 (Read more about why it’s important to soak nuts, grains, and seeds here.)

 - This makes your oatmeal easier to digest and more nutritionally available to the body.

-- Set out 3-4 coconut rolled dates so they are room temperature.
+- Set out 3 to 4 coconut rolled dates so they come to room temperature.

-- In morning, put oatmeal on burner and set to high.
-Wait till water comes to a boil then reduce and simmer uncovered.
+- In the morning, put oatmeal on the burner and set the stove to high.
+Wait till the water comes to a boil, then reduce and simmer uncovered.

 - Cook for about 15 to 20 minutes on low.
-About half way into cooking time, mince your dates with scissors, knife or fork and stir into oatmeal mixture.
+About half way into the cooking time, mince your dates with scissors, a knife or a fork and stir into the oatmeal mixture.
 Add your coconut flakes and 1/3 cup of milk.
-Cook until most of liquid is absorbed and you have a nutty, thick oatmeal that is easy to dish out.
+Cook until most of the liquid is absorbed and you have a nutty, thick oatmeal that is easy to dish out.

-- Serve with raw honey, stevia or fresh fruit.
+- Serve the oatmeal with raw honey, stevia, or fresh fruit.
 Nuts and maple syrup also make a nice topping—especially in the fall.
 Yum!
 ENJOY!

 How about YOU?

 Have you mastered your morning oatmeal?
 I’m always looking for new, delicious ideas.
-Share your recipe with us!
+Share your recipe with us in the comments below.